waleedyousaf07/basic-programming/README.md

-    Takes 2 arguments, the first one is a callback method, which further takes two arguments where first one is the `total` or `accumalator` and second one is the `current` of this iteration, where and second parameter of reduce is the initial value of accumalator.
+    Takes 2 arguments, the first one is a callback method, which further takes two arguments where first one is the `total` or `accumalator` and second one is the `current` of this iteration, and second parameter of reduce is the initial value of accumalator.
 It returns a single value

         const myReducedArray = myArray.reduce((total, item) => total + (item.num1 + item.num2), 0)